dxpr/analyze/modules/analyze_ai_sentiment/README.md

-# Analyze Hello World
+# Analyze AI Sentiment

-A simple hello world submodule for the Analyze module that demonstrates basic AI chat functionality.
+A simple AI Sentiment submodule for the Analyze module that demonstrates basic AI chat functionality.

 ## Features